How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 - Upload the image to the customer portal and deploy a cloud server

-This section covers preparing a VM created from an ISO image, that does not include cloud-init or any cloud-specific configuration.
-The goal is simply to make the image boot correctly in OpenStack and accept initialization meta-data during the first launch.
+This section covers preparing a VM created from an ISO image that does not include cloud-init or any cloud-specific configuration.
+The goal is simply to make the image boot correctly in the Servers.com cloud and accept initialization metadata during the first launch.

 Create a local virtual disk

-When installing an OS from an ISO, you must first create a virtual disk, because the ISO is not a disk image.
-This creates the disk file.
+When installing an OS from an ISO, you must first create a virtual disk on which you will install the OS.
+You can call it, for example, my-cloud-image.qcow2.

 Windows